mParticle/docs/src/pages/developers/partners/firehose/index.md

 - `statement-id` must be unique - if you receive an error stating that the provided `statement-id` already exists, increment the statement-id(s) to a higher value.

 <aside>
   When providing an Amazon Resource Number (ARN), you must specify the correct ARN for the localized data center, or pod, for your mParticle organization.
 Refer to <a href="https://docs.mparticle.com/developers/data-localization/">Data Hosting Locations</a> to determine the correct ARN for your pod.
-If do not know which pod to specify for your organization, contact your account representative.
+If you do not know which pod to specify for your organization, contact your account representative.
 </aside>

 ```sh